-What is the cultural health of your business?
+What is the cultural health of your organization?
 Anonymous Cultures, The Silent Majority offers insight from management, employee, and customer views.

+Revenue and profitability are a result.
 These turbulent times have tested business leaders as never before to understand the truth about cultural quality.
-Financially, the fact is company culture greatly influences revenue and earnings.
+Financially, company culture greatly influences revenue and earnings.

 Cultural perception is everything.
 Employees, customers, management, and investors are influenced by company culture.